 I recently attended a seminar on building cultural awareness.
 We were hosting the folks taking the seminar in our home and I wanted to support what they were doing.
 One of the comments that came up in our discussions at home was: “People don’t know what they don’t know.”
 I confess that I thought I was pretty good at cultural awareness having lived and worked a good number of years in Asia, but figured there was always more to learn or contribute, so I went along.
 I learned some things I had not thought about—some helpful things to see my own culture better.
 I realised that I had been unaware of what I didn’t know and, from that, initially made the assumed conclusion I didn’t need to learn more.

 I’ve seen this outworked in teaching music too.
-I’ve put together a course for parents who need help teaching their own children (which has not launched yet, but hopefully not far away).
+I’ve put together a course for parents who need help teaching their own children (Click here to purchase this course).
 In that course I have quite a bit of information that is vital to success when teaching one’s own children.
 You don’t know likely pitfalls until you have been through the process of actually teaching your own.
 Learning from someone else’s pitfalls can save a lot of time and heartache.
 Of course there is also value in learning from your own mistakes.

 From a teacher’s perspective, I have seen so often how incredibly well a pupil does when they follow my suggestions on how to practice something, and how very poorly they do when they don’t.

 - She told me what to do.

 - I understood what was supposed to happen in the music…

 - therefore I know how the music goes…

 - therefore I won’t need to practice it.

 - I can’t play it in the lesson a week later.

 I explained to a pupil this week that it is a bit like showing your maths workings for the teacher’s reassurance.
 We teachers want to know that you know how you got there.
 For me, that you can count out the beats, so you can work out where the note values go—not that you got the hang of it by playing it by ear, yet have no clue how to decode what you are doing.